REI Co-op Camp Dreamer XL Review

 Versatility

-This puppy is one of the most significant single-person mats we've ever seen, and at 32 inches wide, it's going to take up quite a bit of real estate in your tent.
-It may not even fit in the back of your truck.
-Though all that space to sprawl on may offer unparalleled comfort, it makes this pad less versatile.
-This is something to take into consideration for those of you that camp with a significant other.
-Unless you have a huge tent, you will have a tough time getting two of these to fit (and you are going to need two… for sure).
+This puppy is one of the most significant single-person mats we've ever seen, and at 32 inches wide, it will take up quite a bit of real estate in your tent.
+Depending on the length of your truck bed, it may not fit there, either.
+Though all that space to sprawl on may offer unparalleled and indulgent comfort, it makes this pad less versatile.
+This is something to consider for those of you who camp with a significant other.
+Unless you have a huge tent, you will have a tough time getting two of these to fit (and one, though nicely sized, just isn't big enough for two people).
 This may not be a problem if you camp solo, but even then, measure your tent before you make the investment.

 There are better options for folks on the move who are sleeping in places where space is at a premium.
 However, if your backcountry mission is mule assisted, we wouldn't hesitate to load one of these suckers up and have the most comfortable nights imaginable.